assemble/assemble/docs/src/content/plugins.md

 ---
 title: Assemble Plugins
 description: >
-  This document describes Assemble's built-in collections and how to create custom collections.
+  This document tells you how to use and author plugins with Assemble.
 related:
   - {title: middleware, url: middleware.md}
   - {title: helpers, url: helpers.md}